Preface

 In November of 2008, America had elected its first Black president.
 Like most people, I believed that meant we were making progress in creating a truly democratic government.
 By March, the travesty of the process of "health care reform" convinced me otherwise.
 Having studied the economics of health care in the US and other countries, it was obvious to me that the only result of the effort would be to prop up an unsustainable system of for-profit health care.

-If the government was not willing to consider a single payer system because it put the interests of Wall Street over those of citizens, how would it ever deal with the looming climate crisis, or endless war?
+If the government was not willing to consider a single payer system because it put private profit over the public good, how would it ever deal with the looming climate crisis, or endless war?
 That would mean taking on the oil, weapons manufacturing, and banking industries.

 In June, the prospect of getting any serious action from Congress on any of these issues dwindled further.
 That month, the Supreme Court heard oral arguments in Citizens United vs FEC, the case that resulted in the unleashing of unlimited corporate spending to influence elections.
 The Court treated these expenditures as "free speech," which makes sense only if you believe that corporations are entitled to constitutional rights, as previous Courts had ruled.
-Given my heightened awareness of systemic corruption in government, I was confident that the Court would decide in favor of corporate power, as it always has.
+Given the deference it had always shown toward corporations, the result was a forgone conclusion.

-In abandoning the comfortable myth that I lived in a democracy and knowing that the future of humanity was at stake, my mind began racing constantly.
-I was filled with incredible energy, fueled by an urgent sense that I needed to do something.
-As I struggled to adjust to my new personal reality and what it meant for the direction of my life, I found myself asking for the first time in decades whether life had any inherent meaning.
-I made the decision to believe that it did.
+Having been forced to abandon the comfortable myth that I lived in a democracy and knowing that the future of humanity was at stake, I desperately sought a sense of control.
+My mind raced constantly.
+I was filled with incredible energy fueled by the urgent sense that I needed to do something.
+As I struggled to adjust to my new reality and what it meant for the direction of my life,

-To my mind, belief that life has inherent meaning is logically equivalent to believing the existence of something that could properly be called "God."
-I didn't know what that could be, but I wanted to believe so much that
+I found myself asking for the first time in decades whether life had inherent meaning.
+To my mind, belief that it does is logically equivalent to believing in the existence of something that could properly be called "God."
+I didn't know what that could be, but I wanted badly to believe that all the suffering humans endure was not without purpose.

 I am not trying to prove the existence of God, or to start a new belief system.
 If any of the ideas presented here are original, it is because I have sought to put those of others together in new ways.
 This book is my attempt to explain what I have discovered in my search for higher reality, my speculations about its nature, and why that gives me hope for the future.